 The GNSO Council understands from a review of the ICANN correspondence page that concerns have been raised by concerned members of the public that there are some contractors at ICANN who have titles akin to senior company directors and whom have hiring power, however, because of their secret contracts, their salaries are undisclosed in ICANN’s regulatory filings.
 We do not support such hiring arrangements, and ask that ICANN org either 1) complete its 990 filings in a manner that lists all highly-paid directors, regardless of whether they are an employee or hired through an elaborate alternative arrangement, or 2) publish a supplementary document listing said arrangements and the total compensation being paid to Executive team members who are not technically employees.

-The GNSO Council believes it is necessary for ICANN to seriously evaluate the future of all of its capacity development programs, particularly its Fellowship program, NextGen@ICANN program, Global Indigenous Ambassador program, ICANN Academy and various other activities to the At Large Advisory Committee, including the upcoming At Large Summit.
+The GNSO Council believes it is necessary for ICANN to seriously evaluate the future of all of its capacity development programs:

+The GNSO Council requests to see evidence of the ICANN Fellowship program’s effectiveness, particularly at leading to engagement in GNSO policy work.
+We also think that an improved analysis of the program’s participants, and their ongoing engagement in ICANN, would better allow us and our communities to assess the return on investment this program offers in relation to the resources ICANN is assigning to it.

+The target audience of the NextGen@ICANN program appears to some members of the GNSO Council to overlap with the ICANN Fellowship program.
+It would be helpful to understand what the expectations for deliverables are for the NextGen@ICANN participants and how the requirements support informed policy making.
+We would appreciate further information on how the NextGen and Fellowship programs differ, and on what number of individuals participating over a funding cycle have received funding from both programs.

+We do not understand why the ICANN Indigenous Ambassador program is separate from the ICANN Fellowship program.
+Given their overlapping objectives and recent revisions to the Fellowship program application criteria that see it open to everyone regardless of nationality, we suggest these programs be merged.

+The ICANN Learn platform is outdated and under-utilized.
+While it may have the potential to train community members, we question whether further investment here is warranted given the lack of utilization and success to date.

+The ICANN Academy has in the past attracted scrutiny for funding activities that do not seem appropriate in appearance for a non-profit in a precarious financial position.
+We would like to better understand what the plans are for the ICANN Academy in FY20, and to see what activities will be funded and why.

+The At Large Advisory Committee is over-resourced, unrepresentative of Internet end-users, and ineffective.
+We question the allocation of resources to this Advisory Committee, and in particular its lavish At Large Summit, given its failure to take seriously and to address the serious concerns raised in the recent At Large Review.

 There is a perception within the GNSO that these programs have become bloated and ineffective, and that ICANN is trying to do too much.
 We ask that these programs be brought down to a scale more appropriate given current financial constraints.
 Initiatives of the Stakeholder Groups and Constituencies that are targeted and delivering more direct increases in engagement are being curtailed in favor of these programs.
 We expect that various GNSO Stakeholder Groups and/or Constituencies will express more detailed comments and provide concrete suggestions about the effectiveness of such programs to their own development of membership and engagement in policy development.